AAA-Clarissa-K/GameCatalogue/README.md

 ## User Stories

 For my game catalogue:
-- As a user, I want to be able to add games to the catalogue's list of games
+- As a user, I want to be able to add multiple games to the catalogue's list of games
 - As a user, I want to be able to view the game titles in the catalogue
 - As a user, I want to be able to view game titles based on their playing status, and genre
 - As a user, I want to be able to search for a game title and view the details of the game